dunconio/dwm-dunc/README.md

                                     0:top, 1:middle, 2:bottom
         set-bar-layout            - array of bar elements in order of appearance (TagBar, LtSymbol, WinTitle, StatusText)
+        set-class-stacking        - true for visible tiled clients of the same class to occupy the same tile on this monitor
         set-cursor-autohide       - true to hide cursor when stationary on this monitor
         set-cursor-hide-on-keys   - true to hide cursor when keys are pressed on